flutter/flutter/sdk/README.md

 the symlinks necessary for 'package:your_app_names/main.dart' includes to work.

-Currently the Sky Engine assumes the entry point for your application is a `main` function is located inside a `main.sky` file at the root of the package.
+Currently the Sky Engine assumes the entry point for your application is a `main` function located inside a `main.sky` file at the root of the package.
 `.sky` is an html-like format:
 ```
 <sky>